 Jaw Augmentation (mandibular augmentation) improves the appearance of jaws that may look out of balance with other facial features.
 Jaw augmentation may also be used to correct structural jaw issues due to congenital deficiencies or facial trauma due to injury or accident.
 The procedure is intended to restore visual balance to the face by making a so-called “weak” jaw appear more angular and defined.
 A large, prominent jaw is often identified as a more masculine characteristic, whereas a softer, less defined jaw is perceived as being more feminine.

 Who is a Candidate for Jaw Augmentation Surgery?

-Patients undergoing Facial Masculinization Surgery are ideal candidates for jaw augmentation, particularly when performed in combination with other facial procedures, as it will make the face appear more feminine or masculine.
+Patients undergoing Facial Masculinization Surgery are ideal candidates for jaw augmentation, particularly when performed in combination with other facial procedures, as it will make the face appear more masculine.

 How is Jaw Augmentation Performed?